 - Age 40: At 40, with 15 years to go, you’ll have to save 40%.

 You may also be able to include real estate investment trusts (REITS), since they often provide returns comparable to stocks.
-The bottom line is you’ll have to invest heavily in assets that carry a large degree of risk.
-That means the risk of loss of some of your investment.
+The bottom line is that you’ll have to invest heavily in assets that carry a large degree of risk.
+That means the risk of losing some of your investment.

 In any given year, you can lose money on a stock portfolio.
 In fact, you might even lose money two or more years in a row.
 You’ll have to be prepared for that.

-Investing in risk assets is investing for the long-term.
+Investing in risky assets is investing for the long term.